 8. CST Rock Hawk

-The CST Rock Hawk is for you if you have a limited budget and you are price-conscious.
-But don’t take this lightly because this is built for aggressive riding.
-It also does a good job on loose trails like those with lots of sand and loose dirt.
+The CST Rock Hawk is for you if you have a limited budget and are price-conscious.
+But don’t take this lightly because this is built for aggressive riding and performs well on loose trails.

 It features a single compound design and a 27 TPI construction.
-There are also two tire sizes to choose from.
-These are the 26ers and the latest 29-inch tires.
+There are also two tire sizes: the 26-inch bike tires and rims and the latest 29-inch tires.
 You also have two tire width size options which are 2.25 inches and 24 inches.

-This features an aggressive trail tread pattern along with spaced large lugs.
-The large spaces let the tire shed mud while rolling.
+This features an aggressive trail tread pattern and spaced large lugs that let the tire shed mud while rolling.
 The center knobs also reduce rolling resistance.
-This goes hand in hand with the EPS puncture protection.
+This goes hand in hand with EPS puncture protection.

 - Thick casing